We manufacture hope for the people of Western North Carolina.

 We are leaders from the factory floor.
 Using our experience we solve problems by building out solutions in manufacturing clusters that address business resiliency, worker agency and environmental issues.
 We are creating an inclusive economy rooted in community and dignity.
 Our approach is unique because we build on the assets of our region.
 We bring workers and manufacturers together to find triple-bottom line solutions to entrenched manufacturing issues.

 Molly is the Executive Co-director for The Industrial Commons.
 She co-founded the organization in 2015 to support industrial workers across her region.
 She is a native of Morganton, NC where she continues to work and raise her family.
 After attending Duke University she returned home to teach in the public school system.
 She then worked for the Center for Participatory Change organizing economic development initiatives across rural Western NC in a response to the need for fair livelihoods.
 In 2008 she founded Opportunity Threads, currently the largest, US based worker-owned, cut and sew facility.
 She also co-founded the Carolina Textile District in 2013, a strategic value chain supporting the resurgence of textiles across the Carolinas.
-Molly serves on the national board of the Democracy at Work Institute (DAWI) and currently serves as Co-Chair of the Board for the NC Employment Ownership Center.
+Molly served on the national board of the Democracy at Work Institute (DAWI) and currently serves as Co-Chair of the Board for the NC Employment Ownership Center.
 She loves being with her family and, when she has time, she likes to play the fiddle.